Equivariant nonabelian Poincar\'e duality and equivariant factorization homology of Thom spectra: Some results in parametrized -category theory

 We use the notion of a $G$-cocomplete $G$-$\infty$-category from \cite[def.
-5.12]{Expose2}, and the notion of a distributive $G$-symmetric monoidal $G$-$\infty$-category from \cite{Parametrized_algebra}\footnote{See \cite[def.
-3.15]{Nardin_thesis} for a definition of a distributive parametrized functor.}.
+5.12]{Expose2}, and the notion of a distributive $G$-symmetric monoidal $G$-$\infty$-category from \cite[def.
+3.2.4]{Parametrized_algebra}.
 Note that the essentially unique $G$-symmetric monoidal structure of $\ul\Sp^G$ of \cite[cor.
 3.28]{Nardin_thesis} is distributive by construction.

 Let \( F^\otimes: \ul\C^\otimes \to \ul\E^\otimes \) be a $G$-symmetric monoidal functor, with underlying $G$-functor $F:\ul\C \to \ul\E$.
 If the underlying $G$-$\infty$-category $\ul\E$ is $G$-cocomplete, then $F^\otimes$ admits a $G$-operadic left Kan extension along $j^\otimes$,